-Specifies the size of the in-memory buffers used for storing the WTO messages and SMF records during the interval period.
-The buffer must be large enough to contain all SMF records and WTO messages collected during that period.
+Bufsize/BufsizeMB specifies the size of the in-memory buffers used for storing the SMF records and WTO messages during the interval period.
+Make sure that the buffer is large enough to contain all SMF records and WTO messages collected during that period.
 If the buffer is too small, zSecure Alert attempts to switch to an unused buffer.
 If no unused buffer is available, the buffer containing the oldest history data is used instead.
 If this new buffer is not available, a buffer overflow message is issued.
-All records of the current reporting interval are lost.
-The value bufsize specifies the size of the buffers in kilobytes.
-Valid values for bufsize are 1 - 16384, resulting in buffer sizes of 1 KB and 16 MB respectively.
-Use of the overflow buffers, also called extended buffering, significantly reduce the required bufsize.
-See "Configuration guidelines and performance implications" on page 97 for guidelines on selecting an appropriate buffer size for your installation.
+Records of the current reporting interval are lost.